Self-persuasion: Elaboration Likelihood Model

-The Elaboration Likelihood Model (ELM), developed in 1986 by Richard E. Petty and John Cacioppo, is based on the idea that any one variable can influence attitudes in a number of different ways and can serve to either increase or decrease persuasion through several different mechanisms (Petty et al., 2002).
+The Elaboration Likelihood Model (ELM), developed in 1986 by Richard E. Petty and John Cacioppo, is based on the idea that any one variable can influence attitudes in several different ways and can serve to either increase or decrease persuasion through several different mechanisms (Petty et al., 2002).

 ELM assumes that there are two routes of persuasive influence: central and peripheral.
-The key factor in selecting the routes in ELM is involvement; how much a person thinks and invests in a subject in order to form an opinion.
+The key factor in selecting the routes in ELM is involvement; how much a person thinks and invests in a subject to form an opinion.
 When a person is actively thinking and internally processing the content of a subject, elaboration is high and will most likely follow the central persuasive route.
 However, when a person is not interested in a subject elaboration is low, which will result in information processed through the peripheral route.

 This model proposes that when people are motivated to process information and are cognitively able to engage in the subject, they make decisions through the central route.
-This type of decision making results in a permanent attitude shift and the person will begin to elaborate on the arguments presented, further strengthening the argument.
-When the person is not actively processing the information, the person is subject to making decisions based on periphery issues—like or dislike of speaker, music in commercials.
+This type of decision-making results in a permanent attitude shift and the person will begin to elaborate on the arguments presented, further strengthening the argument.
+When the person is not actively processing the information, the person is subject to making decisions based on periphery issues—like or dislike of speaker, or music in commercials.
 Petty et al. note that a person's motivation to engage in a subject is not static.
-For example, a person who suffers from lung cancer may be more motivated to actively consume information on smoking cessation programs.
+For example, a person who suffers from lung cancer may be more motivated to consume information on smoking cessation programs actively.
 The same person may not be as interested in consuming information about gardening and will therefore process the information on a peripheral level.

-ELM also assumes that there are two variables that effect how people think: situational and personality.
+ELM also assumes that two variables affect how people think: situational and personality.
 Other factors that influence how a person chooses to process information received include intelligence, time available, how much the person already knows about the topic, communication distractions, and how often the message is repeated (Rucker & Petty, 2006; Wagner & Petty, 2011).